 You will need to provide your full name, your address and a telephone number so we can contact you.
 These details will be treated as confidential, we will never make them available to the person causing the noise.

 Next, we need to know as much information as possible about the noise.
-It will therefore assist an investigating officer if you keep a written record containing the following information:
+It will assist an investigating officer if you keep a written record containing the following information:

-A description of the noise
+a description of the noise

 name and address of the premises the noise is arising from (If applicable)

 details of occupier of the premises (if applicable)

 date and time the noise occurs, and its duration

 Anonymous complaints will not normally be investigated, please provide full contact details as detailed above.